 Enemas and rectal douching

 For severe constipation, you may find relief through enema administration or the use of a rectal douche.
-An enema, such as the , is a device and technique that involved inserting liquid or gas into the rectum (the end of the large intestine) to clear the bowels or insert medication.
+An enema is a device and technique that involves inserting liquid or gas into the rectum (the end of the large intestine) to clear the bowels or insert medication.
 Rectal douching, on the other hand, cleans out the anus (the very end of the colon) using water to help void stools that are too hard to pass.
 Flents offers both a Douche Kit and a combination Douche and Enema kit to bring your belly and bottom some relief.

 Constipation can range from mildly uncomfortable to moderately painful, but it’s not uncommon.
 There are natural, easy-to-use products available to give you the relief you deserve so you can tackle whatever else life (or your family) throws at you.

 Medical News Today: 13 Home Remedies for Constipation

 WebMD: Dietary Fiber for Constipation

 Healthline: 22 High Fiber Foods You Should Eat

 VeryWell Health: The Health Benefits of Fiber Supplements